 Both versions performed well against the Turla attacks.
 Cisco Secure Endpoint detected all the threats and provided an effective response against them.
-In four out of the four cases, it detected and stopped the threat at the very initial stages of the attack, scoring a 100% Protection Accuracy Rating.
+In four out of four test cases, it detected every stage of the attack scoring a 100% Detection Accuracy Rating.